Coastal-Imaging-Research-Network/Video-Currents-Toolbox/README.md

 If longshore current direction is unknown, params.vBounds = [], and a direction will be interpreted from the data using the radonVbarDir.m function.

 "tcolor.m", "wmean.m", "redblue.m" are support functions.

+This toolbox was written by Elora M Oades, and is described in the paper "Optical remote sensing of wave-driven alongshore currents, informed by non-hydrostatic numerical modelling" by Elora M Oades, Ryan P Mulligan, and Margaret L Palmsten.